 If your child is transported to school by Leeds City Council Transport please make sure that they are ready to be collected by the taxi at the arranged time.
 If they are not ready, the taxi may leave after a reasonable period of waiting.
 If this happens, it is the parent / carer’s responsibility to get their child into school.
 Additional taxis will not be sent by Leeds City Transport.

 If students arrive at school after the close of the register, a late mark will be recorded.

 If a child arrives after 09.30, it will be recorded as a late absence.
-Where a child is persistently late we consider this cause for concern and will ask to meet with parents to discuss a suitable way forward and/or notify the Educational Welfare Service.
+Where a child is persistently late we consider this cause for concern and will ask to meet with parents to discuss a suitable way forward.

-Amendments to the Education Regulations (2013) make it clear that schools are no longer allowed to authorise any requests for children to be taken out of school for a holiday during term time.
+Amendments to the Education Regulations (2013) make it clear that schools can not authorise any requests for children to be taken out of school for a holiday during term time.
 Any unnecessary absence should be avoided as it is bound to affect a child’s educational progress and attainment.

 A leave of absence can only be granted in exceptional circumstances applied for prior to the absence.
-The following conditions will apply:-
+The following conditions apply:

 In regard to the above, should the absence be due to employer restrictions then a signed letter from the employer should accompany the request for leave, setting out the prevailing circumstances.